 - Take along a bag of items equivalent to the weight and volume of what you’ll be carrying at the event.
 Put your goodies in the backpack (don’t be shy!) so you can get an idea of how it fits on your body with the weight and fullness in it.
 For a multiday, self-sufficient, staged desert race you will start out with 10-12kg, including water.

-- Choose a backpack volume to fit the gear you plan to bring.
-20l is a good all-purpose pack size but you may need bigger volume for cold-weather or self-sufficient events.
+- Choose a backpack volume to fit the gear you plan to use.
+20-litre is a good all-purpose pack size, while a 35-litre will work for many hikes.
+But you may need bigger volume for cold-weather or self-sufficient events.
 Find the balance between eliminating unnecessary weight and including a few luxuries for comfort.
 Upgrading to new and lighter equipment will help keep weight and pack size down.
-Don’t plan to hang excess items on the outside of the backpack.
+Do not plan to hang excess items on the outside of the backpack.
 This is not a great idea.